How to Quickly Ripen Avocado

 How to peak a ripe avocado

-To get the best avocado, you need to know some main signs of ripeness for this unusual berry.
-Although many advise you to choose dark green fruit, it is impossible to judge the maturity of the fruit by the color of its peel.
-There are several varieties of this berry.
-Yes, the most common one has dark green colored skin, but there are varieties of light green, brown and dark brown.
+To select the best avocado, it’s important to recognize the key signs of ripeness for this unique berry.
+While many suggest choosing dark green fruit, the color of the peel alone is not a reliable indicator of ripeness.
+There are several varieties of avocados; while the most common one features dark green skin, there are also varieties with light green, brown, and dark brown skin.

 Key signs of ripeness to look for:

 • When gently pressed, a ripened avocado yields.
-Note that the dent should quickly disappear and the shape restore.
+The dent should quickly disappear, and the shape should be restored.

-• The pulp under the small stem at the top should not have any dark spots or indentations and be green or yellow.
+• The pulp under the small stem at the top should be green or yellow and free of dark spots or indentations.

 • If you gently press the pulp where the stem has been, a droplet of oil can appear.